MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/cost-management/alt-overview.md

 The cost management discipline attempts to address the following business risks.
 During cloud adoption, monitor each of the following for relevance:

-* Budget Control: Not controlling budget can lead to excessive spending with a cloud vendor
+- Budget control: Not controlling budget can lead to excessive spending with a cloud vendor
-* Utilization Loss: Pre-purchases or pre-commits that are not used can result in wasted investments
+- Utilization loss: Pre-purchases or pre-commits that are not used can result in wasted investments
-* Spend Anomalies: Unexpected spikes in either direction can be indicators of improper usage
+- Spending anomalies: Unexpected spikes in either direction can be indicators of improper usage
-* Over-provisioned Assets: When assets are deployed in a configuration that exceed the needs of an application or virtual maching (VM), this can increase costs and create waste
+- Overprovisioned assets: When assets are deployed in a configuration that exceed the needs of an application or virtual machine (VM), this can increase costs and create waste

 ## Risk tolerance